 21. What do harpy eagles eat?

-The diet of harpy eagles consists mainly of tree-dwelling animals such a monkeys (including pygmy marmosets), sloths, opossums, iguanas, and snakes.
-They will also eat large birds like curassows and macaws.
+The diet of harpy eagles consists mainly of tree-dwelling animals such a monkeys (including squirrel monkeys and pygmy marmosets), sloths, opossums, iguanas, and snakes.
+They will also eat large birds like curassows and macaws, including the magnificient scarlet macaw.

 Females often take larger prey while the males may take smaller animals more frequently.
 This team strategy ensures adequate food on a regular basis.
 When hunting, they will take heavier prey to a nearby tree stump and eat some of it before carrying the rest to their nest.